Search results for

 We can confidently say Mint Mobile has a much wider selection of phones available.
 Mint offers devices of all kinds, and has most of the ones on Fi, too.
 Additionally, you can find high-end Android devices, iPhones, older phones, more budget options, etc. The list of devices you can purchase from Mint Mobile usually extends to about 30 options or more.

 Google Fi offers only a handful of phones.
-These are all great, but they are only a handful.
-You’ll usually find about 15-20 options available straight from Fi.
+These are all great, but they are not many.
+You’ll usually find about 15-20 options available straight from Google Fi Wireless.
 Google is much pickier about its phones, mainly because it wants to make sure it offers only ones that are optimized for Fi and can switch between networks more efficiently.
+That said, its list of devices is much better optimized.
+I can honestly find no phones I wouldn’t recommend.

-That said, Google Fi Wireless is usually much more generous with device deals.
+Google Fi Wireless is usually much more generous with device deals.
 You’ll always find trade-in offers, discounts, and payment plans.
 Mint Mobile will only offer you small deals from time to time.
 As of the time of this writing, you can get a $50 discount on a device if you pay for 12 months of service in advance, for example.
-Mint Mobile is also currently giving away six months of service if you purchase a phone and a six-month plan.
+Mint Mobile is also currently promising a year of unlimited service for $15 a month if you buy a phone from it.

 Can I bring my own phone?